 Wintershall in Argentina

 Wintershall has been active in Tierra del Fuego in the south of Argentina since 1979.
-In 1989 the company began with oil production in the Hidra field, situated in the Austral Basin in the province Tierra del Fuego.
-As a partner, Wintershall has continuously made efforts to increase natural gas production from the offshore fields ever since.
+In 1989, the company began to produce oil from the Hidra field, situated in the Austral Basin in the province of Tierra del Fuego.
+Wintershall has continuously made efforts to increase the natural gas production from the offshore fields ever since.
 These improvements have been made possible by applying cutting edge technology combined with high investments.
-Today, more than 18 million m³ per day of natural gas are recoverd from the CMA-1 area (including the Carina and Aries fields).
-That equals about 20 percent of total production in Argentina.

-Two thirds of the natural gas produced here comes from the Carina and Aries fields, in which Wintershall holds a 37.5% participation interest (other partners are TOTAL (Operator) and Pan American South).
-To mitigate the natural production decline of the fields new production wells are being drilled since May 2014 in the Carina field.
+In 2017, about 20 million cubic meters per day of natural gas were produced from the CMA-1 area, including from the Carina, Aries and Vega Pléyade fields where Wintershall holds a 37.5 percent participation interest.
+Other partners are Total Austral as operator and Pan American Sur.
+To mitigate the natural production decline of the fields, new production wells have been drilled in previous years in the Carina field.

-Wintershall has been active in the production of conventional natural gas and oil in the Neuquén province for more than 20 years: in the fields San Roque (since 1994), Aguada Federal (since 2014) and Bandurria Norte (since 2015).
+Wintershall has been actively involved in the production of conventional natural gas and oil in the Neuquén province for more than 20 years.
+The company holds shares in the fields San Roque and Aguada Pichana (since 1994), Aguada Federal (since 2014) and Bandurria Norte (since 2015).
 In 2017 Aguada Pichana was split into two blocks.
 Wintershall holds still shares in Aguada Pichana Este.
-The four neighboring blocks also show interesting potential for shale oil and gas as they lie in the area of the very promising Vaca Muerta formation.
+The four neighboring blocks also show potential for shale oil and gas as they lie within the very promising Vaca Muerta formation.
 Wintershall is now pairing its success gained from decades of conventional production with its acquired knowledge of the geology and underlying conditions to recover hydrocarbons from the attractive, deeper Vaca Muerta formation.
 Wintershall is therefore conducting exploration and pilot wells with its partners to investigate this potential.

 Mendoza province Wintershall as operator